NINE DTP Covid-19 related Extensions

 Submit a Case

-Award-holders may submit a case for a Covid-related funded extension when 6-8 months away from the end of their period of funded study.Any award-holder who wishes to submit a case should complete the form which may be downloaded via the link below.Candidates who have previously applied for a funded extension via the either the DTP or their institution will need to provide additional information in relation to this submission.Download the Submission Form
+Only award-holders whose end of funding date is no later than 31st March 2024, and have not yet had a phase 3 covid extension, may submit a case and complete the form which is downloaded via the link below.Candidates who have previously applied for a funded extension via either the DTP or their institution will need to provide additional information in relation to this submission.Download the Submission Form

 The UKRI has a webpage detaiing the support they have sought to provide to funded students during the current pandemicReview the UKRI guidance here